uScazima*

 • Similar schedules, like “One water leak fixed weekly” are do-able.
 How many blocks have 50 water leaks?

 That is why A4 or Nothing is important.
-Say one thing, do one thing.
+Say it, and do it.
 A 14 page memo is silly.
 Most importantly, we will be looking at numbers, not text.
 All of these schedules are basically simple budget targets.
-If I can code them at 81 years of, young ‘appies’ will learn to, within 6 months.
-That is the Russian experience of the Oberon programming language.
+If slow old I can code them at 81 years of age, young ‘appies’ will learn within 6 months.
+That is the Russian teaching experience.